 eCPM (Effective Cost-per-Mille)

-In digital advertising, eCPM is an Effective Cost for Thousands of Impressions, as it merely is a currency equivalent for thousands of impressions of various types of publicity such as connections, banners, etc.
+When compared to CPM, eCPM is an Effective Cost for Thousands of Impressions, as it merely is a currency equivalent for thousands of impressions of various types of publicity such as connections, banners, etc.

 How does your eCPM level determine?